Jamie will also be teaching this course in:

 https://uk.singingdragon.com/products/essential-pulse-diagnosis-in-chinese-medicine

 “It is great to have the book finally published.
 I was inspired to share this information as the pulse descriptions in the Mai Jing are extremely clear and clinically very useful.
 Yet at the same time, they seem to be widely unknown.
 I tested these methods for a period of about 4 years in a variety of clinical settings.
 The pulse findings lead to new and useful understandings about the nature and function of the 5 elements and the 8 extraordinary vessels.
-As a result I needed to make this information better known, teaching a pulse skills course on the subject and then writing the book”
+As a result I needed to make this information better known, teaching a pulse skills course on the subject and then writing the book.”

 Jamie Hamilton

 Do you have any questions about the method?
-Do ask using the form on the Booking page.
+Do ask using the contact form on the Booking page.
 Jamie Hamilton will reply to you and we may then include the question and reply in a "Q and A" section here.

 In a word: "no".
 All three of these teachers did ephasise the need for palpation of channels and used ideas that relate to the six channels (Taiyang, Shaoyin etc.) but Dr. Wang's approach contains a theory base very much in line with classical Chinese Medicine, whereas Dr. Tung (and Dr. Tan whose work was based on Dr. Tung) has a different lineage of thinking.